wrsmith108/agentic-travel-agent/backend/docs/PROJECT_STATUS.md

 ## Conclusion

-The AI Travel Agent MVP is feature-complete and ready for demonstration.
-All requested features have been implemented with proper architecture, security, and documentation.
+The AI Travel Agent MVP features are implemented and ready for demonstration.
+All requested features have been technically implemented with proper architecture, security, and documentation.
 While some technical debt exists (TypeScript errors), the application runs successfully in demo mode and provides a solid foundation for future development.
+NOTE: MVP cannot be declared complete until User Acceptance Testing (UAT) is passed.

 The project demonstrates:
 - Clean architecture with separation of concerns